MichaIng/DietPi-Docs/docs/software/bittorrent.md

     - Load up the transmission web interface
     - Click the `settings` button (bottom left spanner)
     - Click the `network` tab
-    - Where is says `Use port forwarding on my router`, untick this box.
+    - Where is says `Use port forwarding on my router`, uncheck this box.

     Simply close and reopen this screen to refresh the port status.

 === "Recommended: Protect your privacy with a VPN"

-    Although we enable forced encryption on all our BitTorrent clients, if you wish to ensure complete privacy and peice of mind for all your downloaded content, using a VPN is critical.
+    Although we enable forced encryption on all our BitTorrent clients, if you wish to ensure complete privacy and piece of mind for all your downloaded content, using a VPN is critical.
-    We highly recommend [***NordVPN***](../vpn/#dietpi-nordvpn-openvpn-and-dietpi-gui-for-nordvpn-users) as it offers unlimited bandwidth, zero logging and upto 6 devices on a single account.
+    We highly recommend [***NordVPN***](../vpn/#dietpi-nordvpn-openvpn-and-dietpi-gui-for-nordvpn-users) as it offers unlimited bandwidth, zero logging and up to 6 devices on a single account.
     ![DietPi download software VPN NordVPN](../assets/images/dietpi-software-vpn-nordvpn-logo.png){: style="width:200px"}

 ## Deluge - Alternative BitTorrent server with web interface

-Deluge, the web interface BitTorrent server that allows you to download bittorrent files.
-This python coded bittorrent server is an alternative to the [Lightweight Transmission](#transmission-lightweight-bittorrent-server-with-web-interface) option.
+Deluge, the web interface BitTorrent server that allows you to download Bittorrent files.
+This python coded Bittorrent server is an alternative to the [Lightweight Transmission](#transmission-lightweight-bittorrent-server-with-web-interface) option.

 ??? hint "USB dedicated hard drive highly recommended"